Let’s have a look at the latest data from the Case-Shiller Home Price Index. According to November data, Seattle-area home prices were:

 Here’s an update to the peak-decline graph, inspired by a graph created by reader CrystalBall.
 This chart takes the twelve cities whose peak index was greater than 175, and tracks how far they have fallen so far from their peak.
 The horizontal axis shows the total number of months since each individual city peaked.

-In the sixty-four months since the price peak in Seattle prices have declined 25.9%.
+In the fifty-two months since the price peak in Seattle prices have declined 31.0%, a bit lower than last month, and a new post-peak low.

 Check back tomorrow for a post on the Case-Shiller data for Seattle’s price tiers.